Texas Instruments SN76477

 SN76477 "complex sound generator" is a sound chip produced by Texas Instruments (TI).
-The chip came to market in 1978, and TI ceased production of the part.
+The chip came to market in 1978.
 A compatible version is identified as ICS76477.

 The chip is typically used as a sound effects generator in arcade games and toys and for hobby projects.
-The use of the SN76477 in a musical context is limited by the fact that it was difficult to electronically control the pitch of the produced sound.
+Among its better-known uses is the arcade game Space Invaders.
+The use of the SN76477 in a musical context is limited by the fact that it was difficult to electronically control the pitch of the produced sound, and many of its advances features like envelope control required external circuity to implement.